 Included as an appendix is a chart that summarizes the FY23 Designated Project List (“DPL”).
 The DPL represents SES staff’s most current list and funding amounts making up the SFI budget line.
 The proposed funding levels for specific projects on the list reflects the current project status, recognizing that project start dates and milestones are dependent on DPMC coordinating the commitment and deployment of all project funds, including use of the Treasury line of credit.
 As with prior approved DPLs, including the one approved in 2019, SES staff will continue to identify potential future projects, or appropriate future projects, subject to the review and approval by the Board consistent with the orders referenced above.

 Additionally, the BPU has advocated for changes to the Treasury Circular to greater enhance the role of agency energy manager.
-In order to make sure that Staff have the tools to implement energy savings plans, the State Facilities Initiative will offer training and grants for agencies that send energy managers through the eight-month training program.
+In order to make sure that Staff have the tools to implement energy savings plans, the SFI will offer training and grants for agencies that send energy managers through the eight-month training program.
+There is currently participation from 13 State entities in the current cohort.

-Utilizing the LGEA Program, the ECC currently has LGEA underway at DEP Headquarters, OIT Hub, East Jersey State Prison, and Island Beach State Park.
-For the FY23 fiscal year, additional State entities will apply for energy audits and that will help shape what other projects will follow.
+Utilizing the LGEA Program, the ECC applied for LGEA at DEP Headquarters, OIT Hub, East Jersey State Prison, and Island Beach State Park.
+For FY23, through the State Energy Manager training program, additional State entities will apply for energy audits, which will help shape what other projects will follow.
+Currently, there are 23 State utilized properties in the queue for LGEA.

 Furthermore, the Annual State Facility Energy Consumption Report will allow for continued tracking of energy consumption and cost at State facilities.
 This data will help inform agencies of prior use, opportunities for reductions, and high energy use intensity.